Infant Massage – Loving Touch Techniques for Parents & Babies

 - Most of our classes have a few recorded classes available in the student registration portal for you to use between classes or as a makeup.

 Please pay for your drop-in class or registration in advance.
 Our class venues have limited point-of-sale options and instructors do not accept cash.
 Our registration site is mobile friendly and accepts payments until 30 min before class starts.
+If you need to reschedule the class you have already registered for, please fill in our Drop-In reschedule Form.

 What if baby comes early and I don’t get to use all my prenatal classes?
 Send us a note when baby is born and we’ll transfer unused class credits to your account so you can apply the value to future registrations.